Doctor found negligent after failing to tell patient of cancer diagnosis

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Health Practioners Disciplinary Tribunal made up of chair Alison Douglass, Tim Burns, Dr Jan McKenzie, Dr William Rainger, Dr Kristin Good also found Dr Nelson Nagoor brought discredit to the medical profession.
+A Health Practitioners Disciplinary Tribunal made up of chair Alison Douglass, Tim Burns, Dr Jan McKenzie, Dr William Rainger, Dr Kristin Good also found Dr Nelson Nagoor brought discredit to the medical profession.

 The decision was given as an indication to counsel and friends and family of Joshua Linder today at the end of a hearing in Invercargill with a full written decision to be released at a later date.